-He has co-authored more than 60 archival journal articles, and more than 80 conference articles.
-In the recent past, he served as associate technical editor for ASME J. Manufacturing Science and Engineering, and for the Society of Manufacturing Engineers (SME) J. Manufacturing Processes.
+He has co-authored more than 90 archival journal articles and more than 110 conference articles.
+He previously served as an associate technical editor for ASME J. Manufacturing Science and Engineering, and for the Society of Manufacturing Engineers (SME) J. Manufacturing Processes.
 Since 2008, he has been a member of the Scientific Committee of North American Manufacturing Research Institution of SEM.

 1999 Ph.D., Mechanical Engineering, University of Michigan, Ann Arbor

 1993 MS, Aeronautical and Astronautical Engineering, Ohio State University